Writing Better Technical Docs with AI.

 AI is great at the parts of documentation that slow engineers down:

-- First drafts — getting something on the page is the hardest part
+- First drafts — getting something on the page is the hardest part.
+AI takes your rough notes and produces a structured starting point in seconds.

 A practical workflow